 So many fashionable dishes from the 1970s have made a comeback in recent years – devilled eggs, beef Stroganoff and chicken Kiev to name a few (oddly enough, all Russian dishes, and I’ve no idea what that’s about).
 Along with the prawn cocktail, they’ve never gone out of style for me, because they’re part of my childhood and culinary heritage, embedded with countless memories.

-As a kid growing up in Sydney’s suburbs in the Seventies, the prawn cocktail was as much a part of our Australian summer culinary traditions as the pavlova, riverside picnics, backyard barbecues, and fish and chips by the beach on a balmy weekend evening.
+As a kid growing up in Sydney’s western suburbs in the Seventies, the prawn cocktail was as much a part of our Australian summer culinary traditions as the pavlova, riverside picnics, backyard barbecues, and fish and chips by the beach on a balmy weekend evening.

 Prawn cocktails magically appeared before me at the fancy harbourside restaurants my parents occasionally took me to for Sunday lunch with their friends, while they were still perusing the menus and the waiter was popping bottles of bubbly.
 That prawn cocktail did its job, keeping me occupied until the oysters arrived.